PavolUlicny/Local-AI-Agent/README.md

 - Windows:

  Download and run the Windows installer from the official site: [https://ollama.com](https://ollama.com/)

 ## Project installation

-Make sure you downloaded the ollama runtime using the [tutorial above](#ollama-runtime-installation) before installing this project.
+Ensure you have downloaded the Ollama runtime using the [tutorial above](#ollama-runtime-installation) before installing this project.

 - Linux prerequisite (Debian/Ubuntu): install `python3-venv` so you can create virtual environments: